2 Dimensions of Human Nature = Vertical: Level of Activity

 The vertical dimension is best described as the activity level, ranging from active to thoughtful.
 People with DiSC styles at the top of the circle are fast-paced and often described as assertive, dynamic, and bold.

 Traditional explanations of the model suggest that these people perceive themselves as more powerful than the environment.
-Because of this perception, they tend to exert effort to change their circumstances.
+Because of this perception, they try to change their circumstances.

 Conversely, people with styles that fall toward the bottom of the circle tend to be more moderate-paced and are often described as calm, methodical, and careful.
 Traditionally, these people are thought to perceive themselves as less powerful than the environment, and thus they are more inclined to adapt to existing circumstances.